marklogic/java-client-api/CONTRIBUTING.md

 > **Security warning:** `HEADERS` and `BODY` levels write HTTP headers and/or
 > request/response bodies to stdout, stderr, or your application logger.
-> `Authorization` header values are automatically redacted in the output, but
+> `Authorization` and `x-auth-token` header values are automatically redacted
-> body content may include MarkLogic document data and must **never** be
+> in the output, but body content may include MarkLogic document data and must
-> enabled in production environments.
-Use these levels only during local
+> **never** be enabled in production environments.
+Use these levels only during
-> debugging sessions.
+> local debugging sessions.

 Set the output target via `com.marklogic.client.okhttp.httplogginginterceptor.output`:
 `LOGGER` (routes to SLF4J at DEBUG level), `STDERR`, or leave unset for stdout.